 In conclusion…

 Setting up a company in China and managing a long-term business operation requires determination, resources, and patience.
 We strongly recommend researching the market before making a decision.
-Don’t be tempted by enchanting offers, and make your own inquiries.
+The benefits of industrial parks in China might look enticing.
+But don’t be tempted by enchanting offers, and make your own inquiries.

 PTL Group has been helping foreign companies in China for over 20 years.
 We will be happy to assist you in analyzing the offers you receive from industrial parks so that you can make a decision that benefits your business.